2. Check your child's blood pressure,vision, and hearing

 get them on time.
 Immunization

 schedules can vary from office to office, so talk to your doctor about what to

 6. Order tests.
 Your doctor may assess your child's risk for anemia, lead,

-and order tests, if needed.
+tests, if needed.

 Here are some things to keep in mind until your child's next checkup at 6

 Serve your child a well-balanced diet that includes lean protein, whole

 Kids this age should get 2.5 cups (600 ml) of low-fat